KeLaiFu/Super-Sixteen-Panel/README.md

 # Super-Sixteen-Panel

-PCB replacement panel for the excellent Super Sixteen sequencer from extralife instuments  (https://github.com/matthewcieplak/super-sixteen)
+PCB replacement panel for the excellent Super Sixteen sequencer from extralife instruments  (https://github.com/matthewcieplak/super-sixteen)

 Button holes enlarged from 5mm to 6mm to suit the buttons I had at hand.
 Added the 'song' label to button 16 which is an additional feature added in a firmware update.